esp-rs/std-training/book/src/03_3_2_http_client.md

 cargo doc --open
 ```
 <!-- TODO: See if this comment is prensent in all the execises with solutions -->
-`intro/http-client/examples/http_client.rs` contains the solution. you can run it with the following command:
+`intro/http-client/examples/http_client.rs` contains the solution.
+You can run it with the following command:

 ```console
 cargo run --example http_client